 Swedish meatballs are actually not a Swedish recipe.
 Sweden has admitted its iconic meatballs actually originate from Turkey.

-In turkey the dish is known as”köfte” minced meat pressed into a ball and topped with gravy, is a popular dish around the world.
+In turkey the dish is known as”köfte” minced meat pressed into a ball.
+Topped with gravy, is a popular dish around the world.

 Sweet & Sour Swedish Meatballs with Garlic Mashed Potatoes